UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 This change has no implementation other than proposing the two aforementioned governor transactions that will be proposed.

----
+### Rationale

+Ethernity Chain is a community-oriented platform that produces limited edition authenticated NFTs and trading cards created by your favorite artists and endorsed by notable figures.
+Built on the Ethereum Network, it aims to build the biggest A-NFT library, reward its creators and raise funds for charitable causes forever.
+Its unique DEFI applications allow ERN token holders to farm rare A-NFTs and vote on proposals that will amend the Ethernity Chain ecosystem.

+Adding ERN as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
+It will also introduce UMA to an emerging NFT community.

-# Security considerations
+### Security Considerations

-These ERC20 tokens have shown to be persistently valuable given their liquidity and market capitalization, so including them as collateral currencies should impose no additional risk to the protocol.
+CHAIN has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

-The only security implication is for contract deployers and users who are considering using EMP contracts with these tokens as the collateral currency.
+The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

-They should recognize that, relative to most fiat currencies, these assets are much more volatile.
+They should recognize that, relative to most fiat currencies, CHAIN is much more volatile.
 This volatility should be taken into account when parameterizing or using these EMP contracts.

+ERN has a circulating supply of 11 Million ERN coins and a max supply of 30 Million.
+Its top markets are Uniswap v2 and Uniswap v3.